Ending the Journey in Turkey

 Our Cave Hotel

-We checked into our cave hotel, one of the many accommodations carved directly into the soft volcanic rock that defines the region.
-The rooms were built into the hillside, giving the feeling of stepping into one of the ancient dwellings that people have used here for centuries.
+Our cave hotel in Göreme was one of many accommodations carved directly into the region’s soft volcanic rock and staying there was like literally staying in one of the ancient dwellings that people have used here for centuries.

 Our family run cave hotel